Tax Time: 5 Quick tax tips

 Make an effort to review your cash management processes and review your business or investment structure.
 Consideration should be given as to whether your existing structures provide asset protection and are tax-effective.

-If you would like any assistance getting your affairs in order, please contact Simon Bennett, our experienced tax lawyer.
+If you would like any assistance getting your affairs in order, please contact our Superannuation and Tax law team.
 We also know a few great accountants and financial planners that we could recommend.
-Get it touch today on (02) 9523 5535 or e-mail us.
+Get in touch with us today.